Skip to content

 5) Draw on your own experiences

-You could also try telling your children stories about when they were babies or very young children.
+You could also tell your children stories about when they were babies or very young children.
 Most children love hearing funny stories about themselves.
 Again, you don’t have to limit yourself to the absolute truth – start with a funny event and embellish it.

 Sharing photos and talking